MaximilianKlein92/weather_background/README.md

 # weather_background
-An Windows app which fetches the location and weather of the user and gives back a fitting AI background image in the users Sceenformat
+An Windows app which fetches the location, weather and daytime of the user and gives back a fitting AI background image in the users Sceenformat